ukhsa-collaboration/UKPID/.gitlab/merge_request_templates/default.md

-Closes #<INSERT_RELATED_ISSUE>

 ## Checklist
-- [ ] I have noted what issue this is related to above
 - [ ] I have performed a self-review of my code
-- [ ] All my code easily understood, or I have included comments to explain the reasoning behind my code
+- [ ] All my code is easily understood, or I have included comments to explain the reasoning behind my code
 - [ ] I have removed redundant and commented out code
 - [ ] I have resolved all `// TODOs`, or where they are currently blocked I have removed them from the code and created new Issues
 - [ ] I have added new comprehensive tests to cover the code and features implemented in this merge request